Hyderabadi Bagara Baingan Recipe - Yummy Traditional

 bagara-baingan

-Firstly rinse thoroughly 4-5 eggplants and cut them vertically in two slits like a plus sign
+Firstly rinse thoroughly 4-5 eggplants and cut them vertically in two slits like a plus sign.

-Soak them in the water pot and set aside
+Soak them in the water pot and set aside.

-Cut the onion in half then dry roast it with its peel
+Cut the onion in half, then dry roast it with its peel.

-In the grinding jar put all the roasted spices along with the roasted onion.
-Add 2-3 tbsp water and coarsely blend them together
+In the grinding jar, put all the roasted spices along with the roasted onion.
+Add 2-3 tbsp water and coarsely blend them together.

-Transfer the paste to a separate bowl. then add spices to the paste, stir to mix them well keep aside
+Transfer the paste to a separate bowl.
+Then add spices to the paste, stir to mix them well keep aside.

-Now extract all seeds from tamarind pulp
+Now, extract all seeds from the tamarind pulp.

 Fill each eggplant with a ground spiced paste which we have already prepared.

-The remaining Masala paste was kept aside
+The remaining Masala paste was kept aside.e

-Note: in this recipe, the oil quantity is kept more
+Note: In this recipe, the oil quantity is kept more

 Then add tamarind pulp to the bagara baingan masala paste

-Bring it to a boil then place all eggplants in the pot cover the lid,
+Bring it to a boil, then place all eggplants in the pot, cover the lid,

 cook-bagara-baingan-until-oil-is-separated